The only hard evidence we have of Oxford’s involvement with Blackfriars comes from More’s deposition (Losely MSS Bundle 425) in which he states

 Irwin Smith has done his best with what information he had, but as he admits on a number of points there’s still a great deal of uncertainty.
 For instance, to establish when the school theater at Blackfriars actually stopped functioning, it’s important to pinpoint where it was located.
 Smith assumes––based on considerations involving the location of the stage trap door that required space beneath it in a room on the ground floor––that it was located at the southernmost end of the Old Buttery, where the friars property ended (136).
 His reasons are confusing.
 Far more likely is it that while the school may have occupied the southern end of the Old Buttery, the theater space was located at the northern end of the eastern side of the Parliament Chamber, both of these being part of the apartment originally leased by Sir Henry Neville.

 In 1560, Sir Henry (father of the Henry Neville who, following the Essex rebellion, shared rooms in the Tower with the third Earl of Southampton ) had rented a series of rooms that included the southern half of the Old Buttery plus the eastern half of the Parliament Chamber.
 This took place six months after Richard Frith, the Court’s dancemaster, renewed his lease to the western half (102).
 Frith paid more for less space, which Smith explains by assigning to him the great winding stair that led originally to the great Parliament Chamber, giving access to the river back when members gathered for Parliament or noble foreign visitors came to the friary by way of the Thames.
-This eastern section had been cut up into three rooms, while Frith’s half was cut into three.
-In 1571, Neville’s apartment was leased by William Brooke Ld Cobham (who already owned the northern half of the Old Buttery).
-In 1576, Brooke was persuaded to let Farrant have the rooms formerly leased by Neville.
+Both eastern and western sections had been compartmentalized by More into several smaller rooms.
+In 1571, Neville’s apartment had been leased by William Brooke Ld Cobham (who already owned the northern half of the Old Buttery).
+In 1576, Brooke was persuaded (by Leicester) to let Farrant have the rooms formerly leased by Neville.
 Though the lease was signed in December, it was effective since late September, negotiations having begun in late August (135-6), which gave plenty of time for the students to learn their parts in time for the winter holidays at Court.

 The theater as Smith sees it was very small, only 26’ wide by 46’ long (144).
 If the theater was installed at the northern end of the eastern half of the Parliament Chamber, it would have been no bigger (23’ x 50” or less), but had Farrant broken through the wall erected by Cawarden, that cut the great Chamber in half down the middle, so that the northern half of Frith’s apartment was joined with it, the theater would have been considerably larger, possibly close to 46’ x 50’ (though still only half the size of what it would be later when joined with the full length of the Parliament Chamber), and would have had the advantage of the elegant entry and great stairway built centuries earlier to welcome the members of Parliament.